MegaManSec/GixyNG/docs/en/nginx-configuration-checker.md

 In other words:

 - `nginx -t` answers: *Can NGINX load this config?*
-- Gixy-ng answers: *Is this config safe and sane?*
+- GixyNG answers: *Is this config safe and sane?*

 ## Quick start as a configuration checker

-If you have Gixy-ng installed via `pip install gixy-ng`, a basic check looks like this:​
+If you have GixyNG installed via `pip install gixyng`, a basic check looks like this:​

 ```bash
 # Check the default NGINX config (usually /etc/nginx/nginx.conf)